How do I talk to n8n about Enterprise or n8n Embed pricing for embedding automation in our SaaS?

 Steps:

-What’s the difference between n8n Enterprise and n8n Embed for SaaS use cases?
+What’s the difference between n8n Enterprise and n8n Embed for our SaaS use case?

 Expanded Explanation: